Distribution Matching Distillation Meets Reinforcement Learning: Method

+Based on the empirical synergy observed above, we formally define the optimization objective.
+The total loss is formulated as:

-where $\mathcal{L}_\text{rl}$ is the plug-and-play loss from the RL branch, the gradient can be differentiable type like ReFL, or policy type like GRPO, etc. In practice, we will multiply a coefficient if the two losses are not on the same scale.
+where $\mathcal{L}_{\text{dmd}}$ is the original distribution matching loss with the gradient formulated in Eq.~\ref{eq:kl-grad}, and $\mathcal{L}_{\text{rl}}$ is the plug-and-play reward maximization loss from the RL branch (Eq.~\ref{eq:kl-grad}), the gradient can be differentiable type like ReFL, or policy type like GRPO, etc. The hyperparameter $\lambda_{\text{rl}}$ is a balancing coefficient used to trade off the two losses.